-- 6. The Promise Oversight Board published their report in February 2025 to mark the five year mid-way point in the ten year programme.
+- 6. The Promise Oversight Board published their report in February 2025 to mark the midway point in the ten year programme.
 It concludes that the national journey is behind schedule but still on course to be achieved by 2030.
 The report states that to get there will "require pace, renewed purpose, and everyone to play their part" over the next five years.
-It highlights the statutory provisions of the Children and Young People (Scotland) Act 2014 that relate to public bodies as corporate parents and is clear all of these local and national organisations must fulfil their responsibilities if children and young people are to get the support they need from across the system. - 7.
-The Calls to Action from the Oversight Board Report are being considered by our local multi-agency Improving Outcomes for Children and Young People Partnership and where necessary we will ensure areas for improvement are included in East Renfrewshire's Place to Grow strategic vision, (Pillar 1, Children and Young People Flourish) and the Children's Services Plan.
+It highlights the statutory provisions of the Children and Young People (Scotland) Act 2014 that relate to public bodies as corporate parents and is clear all of these local and national organisations must fulfil their responsibilities if children and young people are to get the support they need. - 7.
+The Calls to Action from the Oversight Board Report are being considered by our local multi-agency Improving Outcomes for Children and Young People Partnership and where necessary we will ensure areas for improvement are included in East Renfrewshire's Place To Grow strategic vision, and the Children's Services Plan.